Operation of the Compliance System

 • Responding to Compliance Incidents

-Compliance with the Daiichi Sankyo Group Employee Code of Conduct and Related to Internal Policies and Regulations
+Compliance with the Daiichi Sankyo Group Employee Code of Conduct and Related Internal Policies and Regulations

 In recent years, companies with global operations have been required to develop broad policies regarding the code of conduct for individuals in their respective organizations.
-In April 2015, the Group established the Daiichi Sankyo Group Individual Conduct Principles as a common group policy on the individual behavior of executives and employees of the Group.
-In April 2020, the Daiichi Sankyo Group Employee Code of Conduct (the ECC) replaced the Daiichi Sankyo Group Individual Conduct Principles to provide broader and clearer global uniform standards of the individual behavior expected of the Group’s executives and employees.
+In April 2020, the Daiichi Sankyo Group Employee Code of Conduct (the ECC) was established to provide broader and clearer global uniform standards of the individual behavior expected of the Group’s executives and employees.
 We conduct training programs regularly to increase awareness of the ECC.

 In accordance with the Daiichi Sankyo Group Corporate Conduct Charter and the ECC, the Company and the Group companies in Japan have established their own local Codes of Conducts.
 In Japan, the Codes of Conduct also take into account the contents of the JPMA Compliance Program Guidelines of the Japan Pharmaceutical Manufacturers Association.
-Group companies outside of Japan have established internal rules, policies, and procedures that are tailored to the laws, regulations, and characteristics of their respective countries and regions as necessary.
-We will continue to take efforts to enforce compliance with our internal rules, policies and procedures and continue compliance with applicable laws and regulations.
+Group companies outside of Japan have established internal rules, local codes of conduct, policies, and procedures that are tailored to the laws, regulations, and characteristics of their respective countries and regions as necessary.
+We will continue to make efforts to enforce compliance with our internal rules, codes of conduct, policies and procedures and continue compliance with applicable laws and regulations.

 Daiichi Sankyo Group Employee Code of Conduct